hassantafreshi/easy-form-builder/readme.txt

 * Improve UX of Easy Form Builder
 * Fixed issues
-* Added Jalali date Input for create Persian date form
+* Added Jalali date input for creation of Persian date form
-* Added Hijri date  input for create Arabic or Islamic date form
+* Added Hijri date input for creation of Arabic or Islamic date form

 =3.5.13=